cuijiyao01/docker-k8s-training/kubernetes/exercise_08_statefulset.md

 # Exercise 8: StatefulSet
 In this exercise you will deploy a ngnix webserver as a StatefulSet and scale it.

+**Note:** This exercise does not build on any of the previous exercises.

 ## Step 0: Create a headless service
 Firstly, you need to create a so called "headless" service.
 These services are of `type: ClusterIP` and explicitly specify their `clusterIP` with `None`.
 Try to create such a service and think of a suitable name as well as selector for labels.
 Either re-use an existing service yaml file or start a new one from scratch.
 Make sure, you refer to a [named port](https://stackoverflow.com/questions/48886837/how-to-make-use-of-kubernetes-port-names).